zendesk/sunshine-conversations-byoc/README.md

  * Subscribe to Bot Events: [ im_created, message.im ]
 * Permissions       _(Note the `Bot User OAuth Access Token` and add to AWS SSM, as below)_
 ## SSM Credentials
+Use the command below, filling in the appropriate values from your app, to store this credential in AWS System Manager

 * `aws ssm put-parameter --name slackBotAccessToken --type String --value <<Bot User OAuth Access Token>>`

+**NOTE:** Serverless will raise a warning if keys are specified (serverless.yml) but not found in the AWS SSM/environment

 # Smooch App Config
 * Create an app and note the `appId` _(and add to AWS SSM, as below)_